Why Does God Allow Bad Things to Happen? Judaism, Christianity & Islam Compared

 Does the Bible say God causes bad things to happen?

-Do all three religions believe suffering has a purpose?
+Do all three religions agree that suffering has meaning?

 0 Community answers